 Most of the chemical reactions do not go to completion in a closed system and attain a state of equilibrium.

 Another approach comes from kinetics as developed by Guldberg and Waage (1863).
-Equilibrium is said to have reached a physical or chemical system when the rate of forward and reverse processes are equal.
+Equilibrium is said to have reached in a physical or chemical system when the rate of forward and reverse processes are equal.

 Rate of forward reaction = Rate of backward reaction